Rockwool Insulation Acoustic Slab

 Applications

-In addition to its insulation properties, stone wool is water-repellent while allowing water vapour to pass through.
-This makes the slabs ideal for areas such as ceilings and basements, where moisture and damp could otherwise pose problems.
+Due to the unique moisture behaviour of stonewool: RW insulation is water-repellent while simultaneously allowing water vapour to pass through.
+This makes the slabs particularly well-suited for challenging areas like ceilings and basements, where effective moisture management is crucial to prevent damp and related issues.

 The slabs can be used within: